Axuqj/Critical-nodes-identification/README.md

 KS-test.py is to test the KSBG method.

-As above, other files are the methods and their experiments.
+As above, other files are the codes of methods and their experiments.

+And also, all the datasets are provided.